syakirharis25/workers/README.md

 All the below below level pension scheme will follows

-The company will allocates at least £579,000 for his or her weekly pension, 111,000 grams of silver in form of `toilet service` as his or her annual pension, and at least 12,000 electrum coins that consists of at least 30,000 grams of pure gold as his or her pension for every 10 years
+The company will allocates at least £579,000 for his or her weekly pension (carry on from the level of House of Lords),
+111,000 grams of silver in form of `toilet service` as his or her annual pension, and at least 12,000 electrum coins that consists of at least 30,000 grams of pure gold as his or her pension for every 10 years
+(carry on from the level of `State of Governments`),

 + (plus) whatever the Emperor or Empress and the Triumph pension scheme plans
 ```